togashidm/Machine-Learning-ExerciseTracking/README.md

 *   Total acceleration per location:
     -   1  x 4 (locations) = 4

-The data froam accelerometer, magnetometer and gyroscope are "fused" by using a Direction Cosine Matrix (DCM) algorithm in the Razor IMU, that means a total of 16 "fused" variables are recorded.
+The data from accelerometer, magnetometer and gyroscope are "fused" by using a Direction Cosine Matrix (DCM) algorithm in the Razor IMU, that means a total of 16 "fused" variables are recorded.
 Furthermore, in some of the "fused" variables, the following *descriptive statistics* variables ("stat") were recorded:
 *   Max, Min, standard deviation(stddev), variance(var), average(avg) of rotational angles:
     -   5 x 12 = 60
 *   Amplitude of rotational angles (amplitude):